 Ambient Air Temperature

 The previous section was about matching supply and demand but sometimes your ice machine really is producing less ice than it was before.
 The most common cause of ice machine production problems is high air temperatures around the ice machine.
 If you’ve spent any time in Florida, Texas, or Arizona in the summer this should not surprise you.
 Have you ever parked your car outside in the sun for hours, fired up the A/C, only to find yourself uncomfortably warm for the next 30 minutes?
 That is because your A/C uses the outside air to cool down the inside air.
 The hotter it is outside, the longer it takes to cool down your car…right?
 Same thing goes with ice machines, except they use the air to cool the water all the way down to 32 degrees in order to make ice.
-That means if your ice machine is sucking in hot kitchen air – above 85 degrees – your ice machine will produce less ice than it would if it was surrounded by 70 degree air.
+That means if your automatic ice maker is sucking in hot kitchen air – above 85 degrees – your ice machine will produce less ice than it would if it was surrounded by 70 degree air.

 During the summer, this is – by far – the largest source of ice machine problems.
-In fact, if the temperature around the ice machine gets up over 100 degrees, you may very well find that your ice maker stopped working.
+In fact, if the temperature around the ice machine gets up over 100 degrees, you may very well find that your ice maker quit working.
 The only solution to this problem is to lower the temperature around the ice maker by either increasing the amount of A/C in the area, circulating cooler air from surrounding areas towards the ice maker, or moving the machine to an area that has better ventilation or lower temperatures.
-Easy Ice has developed some air channeling techniques that can isolate hot spots and enable an ice machine to continue performing despite sub-optimal environments, but every circumstance is unique and requires some creativity to resolve.
+Easy Ice has developed some air channeling techniques that can isolate hot spots and enable a commercial ice maker to continue performing despite sub-optimal environments, but every circumstance is unique and requires some creativity to resolve.

 An ice maker requires regular maintenance, including cleaning the air filter, to produce at optimal rates.
 Because the machine requires plenty of cool airflow to operate properly, if airflow is impeded by filters that are dirty from grease, smoke, and dust particles – it can look as though your ice maker stopped working.
 By cleaning the filters every 2 weeks, you’ll help optimize airflow and maximize your machine’s performance.

 The location of the air filters can vary by manufacturer and model.
 On a Hoshizaki machine, filters are usually found on the front panel of the ice maker, however they may also be located on the back, side, or a combination thereof.
-The location of the air filters on Manitowoc machines also varies by model.
+The location of the air filters on Manitowoc ice machines also varies by model.
 Regardless of where the filter is located, it needs regular cleaning to prevent ice machine problems.
 To clean the air filter, pull the screen from behind the air grid and wash it out with hot water and soap.
-While the minimum cleaning schedule is every 2 weeks, the recommended frequency of cleaning is largely determined by the ice machine’s environment.
+While the minimum ice machine cleaning schedule is every 2 weeks, the recommended frequency of cleaning is largely determined by the ice machine’s environment.
 Keep in mind that filters are not dishwasher safe and cannot be exposed to extreme heat.

 While ice machines do occasionally break down, these are just a few examples of reduced ice production that is not because of ice machine problems.
 If you find yourself running low on ice – start by checking the temperature in the room.
 You may need to cool the temperature of the air surrounding the ice machine.
 Next, check the air filter and make sure it is clean and free of smoke, grease, and dust particles.